KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 set it once(`STATIC`).
 So our usage argument is the constant `STATIC_DRAW`.
-If we were to have a terrain that changes occasionally based on a texture for example, we would use `DYNAMIC_COPY` to occasionally let OpenGL take another OpenGL object provide the data for the buffer.
-Though, the difference between DYNAMIC and STREAM is not clear.
+If we were to have a terrain that changes occasionally based on a texture for example, we would use `DYNAMIC_COPY` to occasionally let OpenGL take another OpenGL object(a texture) to provide the data for the buffer.
+Though, the line between DYNAMIC and STREAM is not 100% defined.

 But again, these are only hints, so nothing prevents us from using STATIC_COPY, while we set the data every frame manually, except potentially horrible performance.

-For our vbo, we set the data, from a generic slice.
+For our vbo, we set the data from a generic slice.
 Instead of caring about the usage hints, we just focus on the STATIC_DRAW, since we only want to draw a triangle.

+{% note(name="Note") %}
-> **Note**: We don't need to care for the lifetime of
-> our data, because it is uploaded to our buffer right away.
+We don't need to care for the lifetime of our data, because it is uploaded to our buffer right away.
-> Generally, OpenGL doesn't block, but just queues them up until we
-> call glFlush, which then executes whatever is in the queue asynchronously.
+Generally, OpenGL doesn't block, but just queues commands up until we call glFlush, which then executes whatever is in the queue asynchronously.
-> Our context calls implicitly glFinish on swap_buffers, which is the same as
-> glFlush, with the addition that it blocks until the commands are actually
+Our context calls implicitly glFinish on swap_buffers, which is the same as glFlush, with the addition that it blocks until the commands are actually finished
-> finished
+{% end %}

 ```rust
 //take in any data